- This event has passed.

 We at The Linda realize that the impacts of COVID-19 have been dire for working musicians and the music industry as a whole.
 The goal of this series is to help restart the local music economy by bringing a wide array of eclectic and diverse, local and regional musicians back to the stage in a safe environment and to provide fans with a professionally produced concert delivered directly to their homes via YouTube stream.
 Similar to some of our in-person concerts, the virtual concerts are ticketed events and just like all concerts at The Linda, the productions will be of the highest quality visibly and audibly.

--You will be required to sign in or sign up for YouTube to comment during the stream.
+-You are required to sign in or sign up for a YouTube account to comment or ask questions during the stream.